Quantum Walk on a Line with Absorbing Boundaries

 \section{Abstract}

-Absorption in one-parameter family of two-state quantum walks on a finite line is investigated.
-We consider a symmetric configuration, with two sinks located at $N$ and $-N$ and the the quantum walker starting in the middle.
+Absorption of two-state coined quantum walks on a finite line with two sinks located at $N$ and $-N$ is investigated.
 Elaborating on the results of Konno et al., J. Phys.
 A: Math.
 Gen. {\bf 36} 241 (2003), we derive closed formulas for the absorption probabilities at the boundaries in the limit of large system size $N$.
-It is shown that the absorption depends, apart from the coin angle, only on the probability that the initial state is one of the eigenstates of the coin operator.
-Finally, we perform an extensive numerical investigation for small system size $N$, showing that the convergence to the analytical result is exponentially fast.
+Two limiting cases are considered, with the starting position $k$ being independent of $N$, or kept at a constant distance $\delta$ from one of absorbers.
+In the first scenario, the absorption probability is determined only by the coin parameter and polar angle of the initial coin state decomposed into the eigenbasis of the coin operator.
+In the second case, a correction depending exponentially on $\delta$ is introduced.
+Finally, we perform an extensive numerical investigation for small system size $N$, showing excellent agreement between numerical and analytical results.